-Eating Chinatown again, and this time I decided to do a full 24 hours in Yaowarat and Charoen Krung area so I booked myself into W22, a kitschy, partly Chinese-themed hotel apparently owned by a Harley-Davidsson lower.
+Eating in Chinatown in Bangkok again, and this time I decided to do a full 24 hours in Yaowarat and Charoen Krung area so I booked myself into W22, a kitschy, partly Chinese-themed hotel apparently owned by a Harley-Davidsson lower.
 All the motorbikes were parked in the lobby!!

 The hotel was worth 1050 baht, everything you need in a hotel room was there and the bed was very comfortable.
 It was just weird to have a rooftop area that you could not access and the toilet had this weird cement edge where you easily can slip or at least smash your toes into quite badly.